 Indoor Air Quality: Mold Removal & Humidifier Maintenance

 When using a humidifier, to ensure the highest in indoor air quality, clean your unit on a daily basis and only use distilled or demineralized water.
 Tap water contains minerals that can create deposits inside your humidifier that promote bacterial growth and can lead to mold.
 Change filters regularly.
 Some newer models of humidifiers do not contain a disposable filter.
 If your humidifier uses a filter, make sure you change it regularly.
 If possible, discontinue humidifier use when your symptoms go away.
 Finally, avoid setting up your humidifier against a wall, close to windowsills, or adjacent to any porous objects prone to mold.

 If you feel that your humidifier has already introduced mold to your home, contact Dutch's Mold Inspection & Remediation for an indoor air quality (IAQ) inspection.
 We can test to see if your suspicions about your humidifier were right, sampling your house for signs of mold or bacteria.
 Alternatively, you can look at the common symptoms of mold exposure on our FAQ and see if they match up with any unfolding symptoms that may have shown up in recent time.
-If any signs of mold come up, we will provide Contact us at 440-748-4660 or email us at firstname.lastname@example.org for mold removal in Cleveland Ohio.
+If any signs of mold come up, we will provide a mold inspection and consultation.
+Contact us at 440-748-4660 or email us at email@example.com for mold removal in Cleveland Ohio.